farjasju/MusicGenrePrediction/README.md

 **C** is a factor controlling the cost of misclassification on the training data.
 Therefore, a small C (C << 1) means a more simple model, allowing more misclassified entries but limiting the risk of over-fitting.
 On the contrary, a large C (C > 1) forces the model to explain strictly the entries by reaching a really low misclassification rate, potentially over-fitting.

 **Gamma** is the parameter of the Gaussian radial basis function (1/2sigma² here).
 A very small gamma will constrain the model and cause a large variance, where a large gamma will lower the variance but raise the bias.
+In ``scikit-learn`, we also have the value `scale`  as a option for gamma, in which case, `gamma = 1 / (n_features * X.var())`.

 ##### K-Nearest Neighbors (k-NN)